-If the School believes a pupil may have taken drugs then the person providing first aid care will seek immediate medical advice from the School Nurses or via 999/A&E and will involve the Police and Children's Services as necessary.
+If the School believes a pupil may have taken drugs then the School will seek immediate medical advice and will involve the Police and Children's Services as necessary.

 Other agencies, for example Children's Social Care, may also be notified where necessary and appropriate to the facts of the case.